Delboy/EatMe/TESTING.md

 - My script was causing a couple console errors which read 'Uncaught Type Error: Cannot read properties of null'.
 This was happening because the script was running on every page and searching for elements that only existed on a couple.
 I fixed this by wrapping the script in an if statement that made sure the elements were present before running the rest of the script.

+- The carousel on the home page was getting stuck on the last recipe if the amount of featured recipes exceeded 3.
+This was because I had only coded up to 3 positions for the carousel’s controls.
+I fixed it by changing the controls to a for loop that iterates through the recipes and uses the {{ forloop.counter }} and {{ forloop.counter0 }} templates to work out its positioning.

 ### Unfixed

 - There's a pylint error in models.py and test_admin.py that states 'User model imported from django.contrib.auth.models'.
 I couldn't find a way to rectify this or understand the cause.